 - NIH labs can co-develop under several different formats, depending on the need

 - Company can exchange IP with the NCI researcher (CDA invoked)

-- Company can utilize fixed asset resources at NCI and an FFRDC such sd the Frederick National Laboratory for Cancer Research in Frederick, MD
+- Company can utilize fixed asset resources at NCI and an FFRDC such as the Frederick National Laboratory in Frederick, MD